Financial-Times/image-resolver/runbooks/content-preview-unroller_runbook.md

 ## Architecture

-Content Unroller is an internally used API for expanding images and dynamic content of an article.
+Content Preview Unroller is an internally used API for expanding images and dynamic content of an article preview.
 It receives an article and returns the same article with some additional data: main image, body embedded images, alternative images, lead images and embedded dynamic content.

 ## Contains Personal Data